gregology/gregology.github.io/codex.md

 - Spend more time listening than speaking
 - Do not try to change people's positions without first understanding their perspectives
 - Take risks & stay uncomfortable

-### Responsibilities

-I am responsible to my values and principles as a sentient being.
-When I fail my values or principles, as I surely will, I am responsible to make amends.

 ## Reactions